josepalafox/Windows-Driver-Developer-Supplemental-Tools/README.md

 ## CodeQL

 The CodeQL subfolder contains queries and suites required for certification of Windows drivers.
 For full documentation, please visit [CodeQL and the Static Tools Logo Test](https://docs.microsoft.com/windows-hardware/drivers/devtest/static-tools-and-codeql) on Microsoft Docs.
+If you need support running CodeQL and these queries please [contact GitHub](https://resources.github.com/contact/security/?utm_source=techtarget&utm_medium=prtnr&utm_campaign=Microsoft-driver-certification).

 The main branch of this repo currently uses [version 2.6.3 of the CodeQL CLI](https://github.com/github/codeql-cli-binaries/releases/tag/v2.6.3) and [version lgtm/1.29.0 of the CodeQL queries](https://github.com/github/codeql/releases/tag/lgtm%2Fv1.29.0).
 When using this repo to certify a driver, please use the appropriate sub-branch for the Windows release in question: